kyechou/lunar-calendar/README.md

 format, but most links are dead over years.
 It is becoming harder to find a usable Chinese Lunar Calendar for online or offline calendar software.

-The following is the generated iCalendar file from 2018 to 2030.
+The following link is the generated iCalendar file from 2018 to 2030.
 You can import it to most calendar software directly.

 https://raw.github.com/kyechou/lunar-calendar/master/lunar.ics